-Porsche Center Leninsky Presented A Line Of Exclusive Bicycles
+Porsche Center Leninsky presented a line of exclusive bicycles

 Teenage bicycles are made in the style of the Martini Racing series.
 These are available in Carmine red (for heights 125-150 cm) and Racing Yellow (for heights 150-175 cm).
 The cost starts from 150 thousand rubles.

-Children's bicycles are equipped, depending on the chosen model: an aluminum frame, a suspension fork, an eight-speed transmission, mechanical disc brakes and 24 or 27 wheels.
+Children's bicycles are equipped, depending on the chosen model: an aluminum frame, a suspension fork, an eight-speed transmission, mechanical disc brakes and 24 or 27.5-inch wheels.

 Bicycles are a great choice for outdoor enthusiasts and those who care about the environment.
 Bicycles in the Porsche Martini Racing style will be the ideal companion for walks in parks and forests.
 These will allow enjoying the beauty of autumn with complete freedom of movement and comfort.